sohale/sohale.github.io/hall-of-fame/hall-of-fame.md

 Criteria:
 * They are make so well that are difficult not to mention somewhere.
+* When you use them you notice lots of decisions that make you smile.
 * Robust: Practically bugfree.
 For logic that is usually complicated.
 Usual software struggle in much simmpler logic.
 * Software Quality that you can feel (their difference).
 * Stretching your imagination